iamseeley/tseeley.com/content/posts/simpl-site.md

 #### **creating a plugin**

-let's look at an example of a plugin i use in this website. the `ContentListPlugin` generates HTML lists of content items.
+let's look at a plugin i use in this website. the `ContentListPlugin` generates HTML lists of content items.

 here's the full code for the `ContentListPlugin`: